Designed by doctors, shaped by you

 Here’s how Hers works:

 1. You’ll complete an online intake form.
-You’ll start with an online weight loss assessment in which you’ll answer questions about your weight loss goals, health history, and lifestyle habits.
+You’ll start with an online assessment in which you’ll answer questions about your weight loss goals, health history, and lifestyle habits.

 2. A healthcare provider will review your info.
-Most consultations on the Hers platform take place asynchronously (consultation calls are required in a few states).
+Most consultations on the Hers platform take place asynchronously (though consultation calls are required in a few states).
 The Hers platform allows for secure messaging between customers and providers.

 3. You’ll get a prescription and personalized plan.
-Your provider will determine which (if any) weight loss medications are suitable for you.
+Your care team will determine which weight loss medications are appropriate for you, if eligible.
 If you’re a good candidate, you’ll get a prescription and a personalized weight loss plan with everything you need to kickstart your journey.

 4. Your medications are shipped to your door.
-Along with your medication, you’ll get supplies like syringes (if applicable) and instructions on how to take your meds.
-If your provider prescribes it, you may also receive an anti-nausea drug called ondansetron (Zofran®) to help manage the side effects of weight loss medications.
+Along with your medication, you’ll get relevant supplies and instructions on how to take your meds.
+If your provider prescribes it, you may also receive an anti-nausea drug called ondansetron (generic for Zofran®) to help manage any potential side effects of weight loss medications.

-5. You’ll have unlimited access to providers.
-You can reach out to providers on the Hers platform anytime with questions or concerns.
+5. You’ll have unlimited access to licensed providers trained in weight management.
+You can reach out to providers through the Hers platform anytime with questions or concerns.
 During these online check-ins, you can discuss your progress and let your provider know if you’re struggling with side effects.
-They might prescribe an anti-nausea drug like ondansetron (if you haven’t received it already) or recommend tweaks to your dosing schedule.
+They might prescribe an anti-nausea drug like ondansetron (if you haven’t received it already) or recommend changes to your dosing schedule.

 Noom Weight Loss Sign-Up Process